fusepoolP3/p3-literal-extraction-transformer/README.md

         fam:entity-reference dbr:Italy, dbr:Tuscany, dbr:Poppi, dbr:Poppi_Castle;
         fam:topic-reference  dbc:Tuscany .

 The above listing shows that the Information Extraction Transformer called by the Literal Extraction Transformer was able to extract four entities (Italy, Tuscany, Poppi and the Castle of Poppi) and a two Topics (Tuscany, Castles) from the `rdfs:comment` of the resource `:res-1`.
 Those information extraction results where used to enrich the original dataset.
 By default `fam:entity-reference` is used to link extracted entities and `fam:topic-reference` for assigned topics.
-However this can be customized by parsing different properties in the transformation request.
+However this can be customized by sending different properties in the transformation request.